Local Survivability for Microsoft Teams Phone System – Beyond Using Your Mobile Phone

 Direct Routing SBA Software

-Ribbon offers the Direct Routing SBA software as an option for our SBC 1000, SBC 2000, and SBC SWe Lite solutions.
+Ribbon offers the Direct Routing SBA software as an option for our SBC 1000, SBC 2000, and SBC SWe Edge solutions.
 Ribbon’s SBC 1000 and SBC 2000 are hardware-based appliances and as such use a separate Application Server Module (ASM) that is factory installed in the chassis and powers the SBA.
 This deployment model provides a layer of resiliency as the SBA software runs independently of SBC services.
-In the case of our fully virtualized SBC SWe Lite, the SBA runs on a separate virtual machine.
+In the case of our fully virtualized SBC SWe Edge, the SBA runs on a separate virtual machine.
 Whether an organization chooses hardware or virtual, Ribbon fully integrates the SBC and SBA administration.
 Unlike some of our competitors (who require technicians to install and configure SBC and SBA elements separately), Ribbon’s Easy Configuration Wizard does 97% of the integration for the administrator, including managing the solution with a single security certificate.
 Administrators can configure the SBA from a single web page compared to a dozen or more that are required for various competitors’ solutions.

 Microsoft’s SBA software is one piece of our SBC resiliency offers.
 The same SBC can also manage resilient WAN /Internet connections to re-route traffic in case of a network outage.
 The SBC 1000 and SBC 2000 offer physical line ports for back-up connections to the PSTN.
 These ports can be used for further resiliency and can provide support for emergency calls.
 SBA services can work in concert with these Ribbon SBC services to deliver peace of mind to business leaders that their organization is prepared for the unexpected.